Ju Ming: Exhibitions

-On the occasion of his first woodcarving exhibition at the National Museum of History, reviews were universally laudatory.
-From staunch old-guard traditionalists to members of the avant-garde, all were captivated by his pioneering creative style.
+Ju received high praise for his first woodcarving exhibition at the National Museum of History from both traditionalists and avant-garde artists.
 The China Times newspaper introduced him to its readership in a series of special articles published over five days.
 On the strength of this exhibition, Ju Ming became an important symbol of the Taiwan Nativist Movement in the 1970s.